2 Million Dollar Term Life Insurance | A Comprehensive Guide

 50Male$250–$300

-Note: These are approximate figures based on industry data, such as from Profam.
-Actual costs may vary by insurer and individual circumstances.
+Note: These figures are approximate and based on industry data, such as that from Profam.
+Actual costs may vary depending on the insurer and individual circumstances.

 For example, a 50-year-old non-smoking woman might pay around $215 per month, while a man of the same age might pay about $300 for the same coverage.
 To get the best rate, compare quotes from multiple insurers, as prices can differ significantly.